BES-QSIG/docs/introduction_to_markdown.md

 ## Converters

-If you already have a guide written in a different markup language (such as HTML, Latex or even pdf!) you can use a converter to transform it into markdown.
+If you already have a guide written in a different markup language (such as HTML, Latex or even pdf) you can use a converter to transform it into markdown.
 See [pandocs](http://pandoc.org/README.html) for more details.

 ## Further reading

-When embarking on writing a tutorial, feel free to copy the markdown of other files in the `docs/` repo.
+When writing a tutorial, feel free to copy the markdown of other files in the `docs/` repo.
 Click on the 'Improve page' pencil at the top to see the page in GitHub and click 'raw' to see the text script, unparsed.